 Despite having impressive credentials that include being Chief of Otolaryngology at Vandenberg Air Force Base’s hospital and having a private practice for 36 years, Dr. Michel says his newest job has been challenging for him.

-As Director of Medical Staff Affairs, he serves as a physician adviser to the district’s administration, as well being a liaison between the medical staff and administration, and from the medical staff to all other departments.
+As Director of Medical Staff Affairs, he serves as a physician adviser to the district’s administration and a liaison between the medical staff and administration, and from the medical staff to all other departments.

 Raymond Down, chairman of the Lompoc Valley Medical Center Board of Directors, noted that Dr. Michel has long been a respected member of the Lompoc Valley’s medical community.

-As he delves into his new role, Dr. Michel is developing a deeper understanding of how the hospital works together as a unit — from Environmental Services to the Lab to surgeons.
+As he delves into his new role, Dr. Michel develops a deeper understanding of how the hospital works together as a unit — from Environmental Services to the Lab to surgeons.

 “What you don’t realize is how important it all is,” says Dr. Michel, who earned his medical degree at Duke University Medical School.
 “One thing I’d like to do is educate my colleagues about what goes on at the hospital.
 I felt so unprepared for that realization.
 It’s really in everyone’s best interest to realize we have a common interest — this is, to take care of the patients.”